tshi13/Do-It/README.md

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

+### Iteration 1 - Usage
+1. Use the Register button to create a new account (password is optional, not implemented for this iteration yet)
+2. Use the Login button to login to your account
+3. Once you login, click on the home button on your screen
+4. You can click a plus button on the right side of the screen to add a task for yourself
+5. Enter the fields for the task then click confirm (may have to double click)

+### Iteration 2 - Usage

 _For more examples, please refer to the [Documentation](https://example.com)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>